The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 I was definitely inspired by Mexican rice when making this dish.
-Without a doubt, this recipe contains a wee bit more spices than traditional rice and I’ll tell you why.
+Without a doubt, this recipe contains a wee bit more spices than traditional rice, and I’ll tell you why.

 Ok, let’s be real.
-Cauliflower, well, taste like cauliflower.
+Cauliflower, well, tastes like cauliflower.
 Disappointing to some?
 I completely understand.
 However, this recipe is filled will so many spices.
 I hope you do not mind the heat.
 This is what gives more of a satisfying flavor than just that strong cruciferous vegetable taste.
 You’re Welcome. 🤓

 What Ingredients do I need to Make Mexican Cauliflower Rice?

 You will not find any crazy ingredients here!

 Cauliflower rice — I like to use frozen cauliflower because of its uniformity and still contains all those wonderful nutrients.